Out-Of-Mind/passgen/README.md

   ```r
   $ passgen -c 16 -l -s -u
   ```
+  flags:

-  flag -c to set password length to 16 characters flag -l to use lowercase characters flag -s to use special characters flag -u to use uppercase characters
+      -c to set password length to 16 characters
+      -l to use lowercase characters
+      -s to use special characters
+      -u to use uppercase characters

   or you can just enter:
   ```r
   $ passgen
   ```
   this will use default settings:

     - 8 сharacters length password
     - use special characters
     - use lowercase characters